martindbp/ipvc/README.md

 ### Other
 * Optimize!
 Currently things are way too slow
-* Use aiohttp for async data transfer between ipfs and files
+* Use aiohttp for async data transfer between ipfs and files for progress information (also for pinnig)

 ## Testing
 There are two levels of tests, in pytest, and a command line test.

 To run pytest, run
-> python3 -m pytest -s
+> python3 -m pytest -s -x
 in the ipvc folder

-To run the command line tests, create an empty folder and from it, run
-> {path to ipvc}/tests/test_cli.sh
+Integration tests recorded in the CLI itself can be run separately by
+> python3 -m pytest -x -s ipvc/tests/test_integration.py [--name <name>]
+For more information, read test_integration.py

-In both cases, make sure that ipfs is running
+Make sure that ipfs is running on standard port.

 ## Release / PyPI